Establishing a tax management strategy for your investments can help you retain more of your investment returns.

 Many investments allow you to save for a variety of goals while also offering tax benefits.
 Municipal bonds, which are typically exempt from federal (and in many cases, state and local) taxes, can be a tax-efficient investment against current and potentially higher tax rates.
 Beyond municipal bonds, consider tax-efficient mutual funds or separately managed accounts that aim to limit the number of taxable events within your portfolio.

 If you’re saving to cover future education costs, a 529 savings plan is a tax-advantaged way to save for educational expenses, such as college tuition.
-As of 2018, you can also withdraw funds from a 529 to pay tuition for a K-12 school.
-The change, included in the 2017 tax law, limits qualified 529 withdrawals for K-12 tuition to $10,000 per beneficiary per year.1
+As of 2018, you can also make federal income tax-free qualified 529 withdrawals of up to $10,000 per beneficiary per year to pay tuition for a K-12 school.
+Additionally, as of 2019, you can now take federal income tax-free 529 plan distributions for certain apprenticeship expenses and student loan repayments.1

 Many states are also extending 529 plan state-tax benefits, including receiving state income-tax deductions for contributions and withdrawing funds state-tax-free, when they are used for K-12 tuition.
 However, the state tax treatment of 529 plans (including the state tax treatment of contributions and distributions) may be different from the federal tax treatment and may vary based on the particular 529 plan in which you participate and your state of residence.2